 Nigel Goodman, Director: work history that led to Gaea

-“I worked in pharma commercial for many years, so I experienced at first hand the issues of poor clinical development.”
+“I worked in pharma commercial for many years, so I experienced at first hand the issues from poor clinical development.”

-Roche at the time was risk averse, with “not my job” silo mentality, with project leaders documenting delay, not driving progress, so development was both slow and quality deficient.
+Roche was risk averse, with a “not my job” silo mentality, with project leaders acting to document delay, not drive progress, so development was both slow and quality deficient.
 Clinical trials were badly designed and executed, waivers and compassionate use were abundant, trials were slow to be reported, resultant regulatory dossiers were very poor and so products were late to market and then did not meet market needs.
 Affiliates were despairing of the HQ output.
 The result is obvious of declining revenue and the company was slipping down the global rankings.

-Amgen US, a new biotech then, chose Roche as a partner for filgrastim.
+Amgen US, a new biotech then, chose Roche as a partner for Filgrastim in EU and others.
 The Roche Pharma Board knew the existing Roche approach would fail; hence the venture team was accepted as an experiment, and reporting to the Board.
-In four frantic years, the team worked in a very complex partner – HQ – affiliate relationship, taking Filgrastim from end phase II through two Phase III trials, through production as the first vial in Roche, through regulatory as one of the first drugs through the centralised EU regulatory process, through pre-commercialisation against GM-CSF, and through national regulatory with 80 national launches by year four.
+In four frantic years, the team worked in a very complex partner – HQ – affiliate relationship, taking Filgrastim from end Phase II through two Phase III trials, through production as the first vial in Roche, through regulatory as one of the first drugs through the centralised EU regulatory process, through pre-commercialisation against GM-CSF, and through national regulatory with 80 national launches by year four.
 In these years we had two competitors: GM-CSF and those in Basel HQ trying to kill all change.

 In the environment we worked in, failure was easy.